Public Access Defibrillation

 You cannot simply purchase an AED and put it into service.
 New York State has specific requirements that must be met prior to using an AED.

 New York State University Police manage the Binghamton University PAD program and have met all PAD requirements for New York State.
-The oversight physician is Dr. Michael Leonard of Binghamton University Health Services Center.
+The oversight physician is Dr. Richard Moose of Binghamton University Health Services Center.

 - Any group wishing to take part in the AED program must contact the PAD Program Coordinator at University Police.